MBCProject/mbc-markdown/yfaq/README.md

 ### MBC 1.0 included ATT&CK techniques?
 Why is MBC v2.x a stand-alone *supplement* to ATT&CK? ###
 Although we believe that to most effectively support malware analysis, MBC should provide a complete set of malware-related behaviors, updates to ATT&CK, including addition of new platforms (e.g., ICS and cloud), make it difficult to keep MBC current.
 Also, most malware vendors using ATT&CK in their reporting consider the complete set of ATT&CK techniques, even though some techniques are never used.
 Consequently, MBC v2.x defines new, malware-related behaviors, as well as malware-focused enhancements to ATT&CK techniques, but it no longer defines a restricted set of ATT&CK techniques that pertains to malware.

-### Is there a formal relationship between ATT&CK and MBC? ###
-No. Given that MBC aims to serve as a model and test case for how ATT&CK can be expanded by second parties, we consult with the ATT&CK team to keep them apprised of our work, but there is no formal relationship between ATT&CK and MBC.
-While content of MBC was not coordinated with the ATT&CK team, we borrowed from ATT&CK's philosophy and methodology [[1]](#1).
-Namely, MBC will maintain a malware analysis-oriented perspective; focus on real-world use of behaviors through empirical malware examples, drawing upon publicly available analysis and reporting; and maintain a level of abstraction appropriate for supporting malware analysis use cases (e.g., develop malware signatures, mitigate infection, drive analytics, attribution).

 ### Will MBC *always* remain distinct from ATT&CK, or someday might its content be merged into ATT&CK? ###
 We can't predict what will happen in the long run, but currently there are no plans to merge MBC into ATT&CK.
 Over time, new ATT&CK techniques will be defined and some may directly pertain to malware in expanded ways.
 For example, the April 2019 ATT&CK update included a new technique - [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) - which may seem to blur the line between ATT&CK and MBC.
 However, the technique focuses on checks made by a human adversary (although malware is mentioned), and it's defined in the context of Defense Evasion and Discovery.
 Two related MBC behaviors pertain to malware anti-analysis objectives: [[Sandbox Detection]](../anti-behavioral-analysis/sandbox-detection.md) and [[Virtual Machine Detection]](../anti-behavioral-analysis/virtual-machine-detection.md) (ATT&CK doesn't define anti-analysis tactics).